 In addition to full Council, the Council has a committee structure to deal with business.
 A future meeting diary is available on the Council website, along with historic minutes.
-I recommend that agendas for meetings are kept on the website after meetings.
+At the interim audit in December 2024, I recommended that agendas for meetings were kept on the website after meetings.
+When tested in May 2025, I can confirm that this recommendation has been actioned.